JaxYYC/Python-For-Finance/README.md

 # Python-For-Finance
-### This is my notebook learning how apply python in finance world.
+### This is my notebook learning how to apply python in finance world.
 It is yet finished and will be updated~